-The effective transportation of forces and military equipment relies on civil resources and infrastructure, such as railways, ports, airfields and grids.
-These assets are vulnerable to external attack and internal disruption.
-Civil preparedness means that basic government functions can continue during emergencies or disasters in peacetime or in periods of crisis.
-It also means that the civilian sector in Allied nations would be ready to provide support to a NATO military operation.
+The Alliance depends on civil and commercial resources and infrastructure, such as railways, ports, airfields and energy grids, to support the rapid and effective movement and sustainment of its military forces.
+Such assets are vulnerable to external attack and internal disruption.
+Civil preparedness means that basic government functions can continue during emergencies or disasters, in peacetime or in periods of crisis.
+It also means that the civilian sector in Allied nations is ready to provide support to a NATO military operation.

-- Allies agreed baseline resilience requirements in seven strategic sectors – continuity of government, energy, population movements, food and water resources, mass casualties, civil communications and transport systems.
+- Allies agreed resilience baseline requirements in seven strategic sectors: continuity of government, energy, population movement, food and water resources, mass casualties, civil communications and transport systems.

-- To deter or counter potential threats or disruption to the civil sector, effective action requires clear plans and response measures, defined well ahead of time and exercised regularly.
+- To deter, counter or recover from threats or disruptions to the civilian sector, effective action requires clear plans and response measures, defined well ahead of time and exercised regularly.

 - That is why there is a need to complement military efforts to defend Alliance territory and populations with robust civil preparedness.

 NATO civil preparedness is primarily concerned with aspects of national planning that affect the ability to contribute to Allied efforts in continuity of government, continuity of essential services to the population and civil support to military operations.

 These three critical civilian functions have been translated into seven baseline requirements.
 These are:

 - Continuity of government and critical government services;